watertap-org/watertap/docs/technical_reference/flowsheets/gac.rst

 Implementation
 --------------

-As a single unit operation, the assumptions for the flowsheet are aligned with those detailed in the :ref:`GAC unit model documentation<watertap.unit_model.gac>`.
+As a single unit operation, the assumptions for the flowsheet are aligned with those detailed in the :doc:`GAC unit model documentation <../unit_models/gac>`.
 The variable naming within the code for the feeds, products, units, and streams are shown in Figure 1.

 .. figure:: ../../_static/flowsheets/gac.png